30 Picturesque Places to Visit in Nepal

 Bethanchowk, also known as the King of Hills’, is a picturesque destination in the Sindhupalchowk district of Nepal.
 Situated at an elevation of 2,200 meters, Bethanchowk shares an alluring view of surrounding hills, valleys, and distant snow-capped mountains.
 The peaceful environment and cool climate make it an ideal getaway from the hustle and bustle of the city.

-The beauty of Bethanchowk lies in its untouched natural landscape consisting of lush green forests, terraced farming, a river flowing through a gorge, and endless hills.
-For adventurers, there are several hiking and trekking trails leading towards nearby viewpoints and some of the villages inhabited by Tamang and Newar ethnicities.
+The beauty of Bethanchowk lies in its untouched natural landscape, consisting of lush green forests, terraced farming, a river flowing through a gorge, and endless hills.
+For adventurers, several hiking and trekking trails lead towards nearby viewpoints and some of the villages inhabited by Tamang and Newar ethnicities.

 In terms of infrastructure, some basic lodges, homestays, and teahouses are established for comfortable accommodation for visitors.
 With its stunning vistas, cultural richness, and adventure opportunities, Bethanchowk truly lives up to its title as the King of Hills’.